lorin/resilience-engineering/README.md

 #### Accident causation model (Swiss cheese model)

-Reason developed an accident casuation model that is sometimes known as the *swiss cheese* model of accidents.
+Reason developed an accident causation model that is sometimes known as the *swiss cheese* model of accidents.
 In this model, Reason introduced the terms "sharp end" and "blunt end".

-#### Human Error model: Slips, laspses and mistakes
+#### Human Error model: Slips, lapses and mistakes

 Reason developed a model of the types of errors that humans make: